 Bridge Courses and Massive Online Open Courses (MOOCs) for Applicants Who Need to Fill Gaps in Knowledge

-Students who lack one or more of the qualifications necessary for admission to a master’s program in data science would independently pursue Massive Open Online Courses (MOOCs), while those that have been accepted to the program but need to further develop proficiencies before transitioning to master’s-level courses would take advantage of bridge programs available through schools that offer master’s programs in data science.
+Students who lack one or more of the qualifications necessary for admission to a master’s program in data science might choose to independently pursue Massive Open Online Courses (MOOCs) to build those skills.
+Another option for those who are on the bubble and have been accepted to the program but need to further develop proficiencies before transitioning to master’s-level courses can take advantage of bridge programs available through schools that offer master’s programs in data science.

-MOOCs – Massive Open Online Courses – MOOCs allow students to fill gaps in their knowledge through a blend of online problem sets, interactive user forums, filmed lectures, and more.
-Students would pursue these courses independently to complete their outstanding requirements before applying to a master’s in data science program.
+MOOCs – Massive Open Online Courses – MOOCs allow students to fill gaps in their knowledge through a blend of online problem sets, interactive user forums, video lectures, and other online learning techniques.
+Students can pursue these courses independently to complete their outstanding requirements before applying to a master’s in data science program, taking advantage of the flexibility of the format and the ability to pick and choose among many different options.

 Bridge Courses – Certain master’s programs in data science offer bridge courses for students who meet all admission criteria other than several basic proficiencies.
+These are essentially lower-level college courses that you may have missed out on as an undergrad but that fill in the blanks on some hard skills that you’ll need to be able to keep up in a master’s program.
 Serving as a precursor to master’s studies, bridge courses typically last 15 weeks and are offered in one of two focus areas:

 Earning a Master’s Degree in Data Science in Iowa